 There are choices to be made when deciding if you need to use a refrigerant or not to pack with your fresh or frozen fish.
 Typically if you are transporting frozen fish you will not need any refrigerant.
 If you are shipping fresh fish, you will need a refrigerant.
 The most common types of refrigerant are wet ice, gel ice, frozen water in a container or dry ice.
 If you are transporting your fish on an airline, be sure to check with the airlines to understand what types of refrigerant they will accept.
 Most airlines do not accept wet ice in a bag as it will thaw and become water and then can leak out of the container.
 Gel ice product is available in bags and hard containers and is offered in many different sizes.
 Dry ice can also be used, but check the airlines to confirm if they will accept dry ice and if there is a maximum amount you can use per container due to the off gas issues.

 PROPERLY PACK YOUR CONTAINER

 There are many different ways to prepare your fish, fresh or frozen and there are many different types of containers you can use to transport your fish.
 The most important step that most often is not taken into consideration is regardless of how you pack your fish or what type of container you use, make sure to pack your box to the top to REMOVE AS MUCH AIR OUT OF THE BOX as possible.
 If you need to add additional dunnage to pack to the top of the box, do so as the air in a box will reduce the time you have to keep your product fresh or frozen.

-These tips offered should help you plan for your next trip when you are expecting to be transporting fresh or frozen fish.
+These tips offered should help you plan for your next trip when you hope to be shipping fish from Alaska.
 Remember to make sure to check your options for transporting your fish, and most of all, make sure you are using the correct products to assure that your fish returns in good shape.